JBruscadin/HolomiRA/README.md

 ## Snakemake Workflow

 HolomiRA is a comprehensive tool for miRNA binding site prediction in metagenomic assemblies.
 This repository contains the Snakemake workflow implementation for HoloMirA.
-Follow this guide to set up and run HoloMirA using Snakemake.
+Follow this guide to set up and run HolomiRA using Snakemake.

 ## Snakemake Installation
 Snakemake recommends using mamba as the environment manager.
 If you don't have mamba installed, you can do so with the following command: